neoforged/.github/primers/1.21.5/index.md

         - `getMatrix` now returns a `Matrix4fc`
         - `getMatrixCopy` - Returns a deep copy of the current matrix.
 - `net.minecraft.client.gui.font.FontTexture` now takes in a supplied label string
+- `net.minecraft.client.main.GameConfig` now takes in a boolean representing whether to render debug labels
 - `net.minecraft.client.renderer`
     - `CloudRenderer#render` no longer takes in the `Matrix4f`s used for projection or posing
-    - `CompiledShaderProgram`
+    - `CompiledShaderProgram` -> `com.mojang.blaze3d.opengl.GlProgram`
         - `link` now takes in a string for the shader name
         - `setupUniforms` now take in the list of `$UniformDescription`s along with a list of names used by the samplers
         - `getUniformConfig` is removed
         - `bindSampler` now takes in a `GpuTexture` instead of the integer bind identifier
         - `parseUniformNode` is removed
     - `CoreShaders` -> `RenderPipelines`, not one-to-one
-    - `DepthTestFunction` - An enum representing the supported depth tests to apply when rendering a sample to the framebuffer.
-    - `LightTexture#getTarget` - Returns the texture taget that contains the light texture for the current level based on the player.
+    - `LightTexture#getTarget` - Returns the `GpuTexture` that contains the light texture for the current level based on the player.
+    - `PostChain`
-    - `PostChain#load` now takes in a `ResourceLocation` representing the name of the chain
+        - `load` no longer takes in the `ShaderManager`, now taking in a `ResourceLocation` representing the name of the chain
+        - `addToFrame`, `process` now takes in a `RenderPass` consumer to apply any additional settings to the pass to render
+        - `setUniform` is removed
+        - `setOnRenderPass` - Sets the uniform within the post chain on the `RenderPass` for use in the shaders.
     - `PostChainConfig`
         - `$Pass` now takes in the ids of the vertex and fragment shader instead of the program id
             - `program` is removed
         - `$Uniform` now takes in the type of the uniform along with an optional list of floats if the value does not need to be overridden
-    - `PostPass` now takes in the `RenderPipeline` instead of a string representing the name of the pass
+    - `PostPass` no longer takes in the `CompiledShaderProgram`, now taking in the `RenderPipeline` instead of a string representing the name of the pass
+         - `addToFrame` now takes in a `RenderPass` consumer to apply any additional settings to the pass to render
+         - `getShader` is removed
+         - `$Input#bindTo` now takes in a `RenderPass` instead of the `CompiledShaderProgram`
     - `RenderStateShard`
+        - `$LayerStateShard`s using polygon offsets have been removed
+        - `getName` - Returns the name of the shard.
         - `$TransparencyStateShard` class is removed
             - Now handled through `BlendFunction`
         - `$ShaderStateShard` class is removed